 Laptops are only allowed in lecture for use during class to take notes or other class-related reasons.
 There is a three strike policy, if students are off task during lecture (i.e. Facebook, Twitter, Tumblr, etc.).
 After those three instances, no laptops will be allowed until the end of the semester.
 Laptops in lab are to the discretion of the lab instructor.

-Class announcements will be made via Canvas and through email.
+Class announcements will be made via Canvas Announcements, which go to student emails.
 Students should frequently check their email.
-After the first 2 weeks of class, the excuse, "I didn't get the email" will not be accepted for assignment due dates and other announcements.
+The excuse, "I didn't get the email" will not be accepted for assignment due dates and other announcements.
 No exceptions.

 All announcements are sent via Canvas, which means they are archived.
-To access archived course emails, go to Canvas > Announcements.
-All announcements that have been sent to the course are available there, for both lab and lecture.
+To access archived course announcements, go to Canvas > Announcements.

 Do not use Canvas Messaging.
 We will not respond to messages sent via Canvas Messaging.